-Sharon was born in Alaska but migrated to the lower 48 and grew up in Montana.
-After completing college in the midwest and film study in Los Angeles, she finally returned to her home state and landed in Bristol Bay to work in a cannery with her sister.
-The process and the place transformed her.
+I was born in Alaska but migrated to the lower 48 and grew up in Montana.
+After completing college in the midwest and film study in Los Angeles, I finally returned to my home state and landed in Bristol Bay to work in a cannery with my sister.
+The process and the place changed me.

-Over a decade later, Sharon still makes her home there with three children.
-Her babies cut their teeth on smoked salmon strips and napped in fish boxes.
-She and the kids love to work their subsistence net and bring fish to her sister for custom processing.
+Over a decade later, I still make my home here with my three children.
+My babies cut their teeth on smoked salmon strips and napped in fish boxes.
+We love to work the subsistence net and bring fish to my sister for custom processing.

-Being a mother and raising her children in a healthy and safe environment is her primary occupation.
-She also continues to work on her filmmaking and writing craft.
-Steelbird Productions is her boutique film company and making a feature film is her dream.
-For now, she captures footage throughout the year for different endeavors, including the <NN> Cannery History Project.
-She also works as Executive Director of the Bristol Bay Borough Chamber of Commerce and serves as Board President of Little Angels Childcare Academy.
+Being a mother and raising my children in a healthy and safe environment is my primary occupation.
+I also try to find time to work on my filmmaking and writing craft.
+Steelbird Productions is my other baby and making a feature film is my dream.
+For now, I enjoy capturing footage throughout the year for different endeavors, including the <NN> Cannery History Project.
+I also work as Executive Director of the Bristol Bay Borough Chamber of Commerce and serve as Board President of Little Angels Childcare Academy.

 I'm not really sure of much anymore, except that every child is precious and deserves to be protected and cared for at any cost.
 With the help of many generous and talented individuals, Bristol Bay Fish Expo has kept our Childcare Academy afloat.
 Our amazing wild salmon not only provide sustenance for our kids, they have provided a safe place for their early childhood development.